Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      - ScienceDirect, Academic Universe

    * - Session
-     - A successful request of an online service.
+     - A successful use of an online service.
 A single user connects to the service or database and ends by terminating activity that is either explicit (by leaving the service through exit or logout) or implicit (timeout due to user inactivity).
-(NISO)
+[NISO]
      -

    * - Session cookie